 You'll take a ride to the medieval village of Longiano, and share a drink with the members of the Fiat 500 Club beside the impressive fortress.
 Together you'll visit a well-known olive mill, to learn about and taste the local extra-virgin olive oil, then you’re invited for lunch at the inn next door.

-You’ll have some free time in Santarcangelo before the last outing, a trip down to the seaside town of Cesenatico.
-Here, you will have the final aperitivo, toast your week together, and cap it off with an unforgettable fish dinner by the sea.
+You’ll have some free time in Santarcangelo before the last outing, off to a medieval village in the nearby hills.
+Here, you will have the final "aperitivo", toast your week together, and cap it off with an unforgettable fish dinner at a renowned "osteria".

-In the morning you say goodbye to your fellow travelers and your new Italian friends.
-Better, just say arrivederci, meaning "until we meet again".
+In the morning, you will say goodbye to your fellow travelers and your new Italian friends.
+Better, just say "arrivederci", meaning "until we meet again".
 An 8:30 a.m. departure by private transfer gets you to Bologna Guglielmo Marconi Airport (BLQ) by 10:15.
 Alternatively, you will be taken take to Rimini train station to catch a train for onward travel.

-Alba Rosa has been teaching the joys of Italian cooking to her delighted students for over ten years.
-Come learn her secret to a perfect piadina!
+ALBA ROSA has been teaching the joys of Italian cooking to her delighted students for over ten years.
+Come learn her secret for a perfect piadina!

-Perhaps you are already familiar with Emilia, with Modena, Parma and Bologna, and their famous ham, parmesan cheese, and balsamic vinegar.
-But Romagna is the other half of Emilia-Romagna, and is definitely a land worth exploring.
+Romagna is the other half of Emilia-Romagna, and is definitely a land worth exploring.
 Situated between the sparkling Adriatic Sea and the hills of Tuscany, Romagna boasts a fascinating history and a rich culinary tradition.
-Romagna is the other half of Emilia-Romagna, and is definitely a land worth exploring.

 Furthermore, Romagna has a fascinating history and is, along with Florence, Ferrara and Mantua, the cradle of the Renaissance.
 Two of the most important Renaissance families, the Montefeltro and Malatesta, lived here.
 The many magnificent castles and fortresses they built attest to their power.
-Some of them are San Leo, Urbino, Verucchio, Gradara, Roncofreddo, Longiano, Montiano, Montefiore, or Torriana.
+Some of them are San Leo, Urbino, Verucchio, Gradara, Roncofreddo, Longiano, Montiano and Montefiore.
 It seems every hill has a castle.

 The retreat is situated in the lively center of Santarcangelo, minutes away from little piazzas, cobblestone streets, shops, wine bars, and cafès.

-The pizza making will be guided by Ciro, who hails from Naples, the home of Italian pizza.
+The pizza-making session will be guided by Ciro, who hails from Naples, the home of Italian pizza.
 Ciro will show you how to make the perfect dough, which is topped according to your desire, then baked right there in his pizzeria.

 Please book your flight to arrive at Bologna Guglielmo Marconi Airport (BLQ).
+Transfer from the airport is included.
 Buonjourney Italy provides transfer from the airport to Santarcangelo on Sunday.
 Meeting time is 1:30 p.m.
 Transfer time is approximately one hour and fifteen minutes.

 You can opt for a train ride to Rimini.
 There will be a shuttle from the Rimini train station to Santarcangelo.
 Meeting time is 3:00 p.m.
 Transfer time is approximately 20 minutes.
 If you prefer, you can arrive to the train station in Santarcangelo independently and the hotel will pick you up there.